anschm189/eBert_modes/README.md

 # eBert_modes
-Code to calculate and visualize modes of the quadruped eBert.
+Code to calculate and visualize modes of the quadruped eBert accompanying the publication "Exploring Nonlinear Body Oscillations for Natural Quadruped Gaits".

 ## Overview